Independent Albania: After the declaration of independence

 The first notification about the proclaimed independence was sent to the command of Serbian Army in Ohrid.
 On 29 November 1912, the army of the Kingdom of Serbia captured Durrës without any resistance and established Durrës County with four districts (срез): Durrës, Lezha, Elbasan and Tirana.
 New Serbian authorities were faced with big difficulties in governing a new county because all secluded army garrisons with small number of soldiers were destroyed in a couple of days.
 Although some tribal chieftains proposed to organize an armed resistance against troops of Serbia in the occupied parts of Albania, the provisional government of the Independent Albania decided to avoid unnecessary casualties and concluded agreement (besa) to maintain harmony in occupied territory.

 The international relations of Albania began to function on a state level after it was proclaimed independent and the first diplomatic efforts of its government were requests for the international recognition of the Albanian state.
 In December 1912, a delegation of Albania submitted a memorandum to the London Conference of 1913 insisting on the ethnic rights of Albanians and requested an international recognition of the independent Albania composed of Kosovo, western Macedonia including Skopje and Bitola and the whole territory of Epirus up to Arta.

 About 120 notable politicians and intellectuals from Albania attended the Albanian Congress of Trieste from 27 February to 6 March 1913 and requested from the Great Powers a recognition of the political and economical independence of Albania.
-Isa Boletini and Ismail Qemali travelled to London in March 1913 to obtain Britain's support for their new country.
+Isa Boletini and Ismail Kemal travelled to London in March 1913 to obtain Britain's support for their new country.
 On March 6 Ioannina was captured by forces of the Kingdom of Greece.
 In March 1913 a group of 130 (or 200) soldiers of the Kingdom of Serbia were killed near Prizren by Albanian irregulars in act of revenge for repression of Serbian army.

 In April 1913 the army of the Kingdom of Serbia retreated from Durrës but remained in other parts of Albania.
 On the other hand, Kingdom of Montenegro managed to capture Shkodër on 23 April 1913 after six months of siege.
 However, when the war was over, the Great Powers did not award the city to the Kingdom of Montenegro, which was compelled to evacuate it in May 1913.

 In May 1913, delegates of Albania in London requested a British sovereign and considered offering the Albanian throne to Aubrey Herbert.